Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 }
 ```

-Done, you can now restart the Data API builder engine, and using GraphQL you can now execute queries like:
+Once this is done, you can now restart the Data API builder engine, and using GraphQL you can now execute queries like:

 ```graphql
 {